How the Flyers can still make the playoffs in 2024

 PIT at NYI — 7 p.m.
 ET

-There is no scenario in which the Flyers can lose Tuesday and still make the playoffs.
-They must win and also get some help.
-With that said, here's what the Flyers need from each team in order to clinch the second wild-card spot.
+The Flyers must win and also get help in the other two games.
+Here's what the Flyers need in order to clinch the second wild-card spot.

-Even if Washington wins tonight, the Flyers can still pass the Capitals.
-Both teams are tied in three tiebreakers — regulation wins (30), regulation/overtime wins (34) and overall wins (38).
+Even with Washington's win tonight, the Flyers can still pass the Capitals.
+But they must beat Washington in regulation.
+If that happens, the teams would be knotted in three tiebreakers — regulation wins (31), regulation/overtime wins (35) and overall wins (39).

-If Washington beats Boston in regulation, the Flyers would have to beat the Capitals in regulation.
-If Washington beats Boston in overtime or the shootout, the Flyers would be fine if they beat the Capitals in regulation or overtime.

-If the Flyers beat the Capitals after regulation, causing both teams to have the same number of points in the head-to-head series, the Flyers should finish with a better goal differential.
-The Flyers enter Monday at minus-25 and the Capitals minus-40.

-If Washington earns one or no points tonight, the Flyers could beat the Capitals in any fashion and finish ahead of them.
+If the Flyers win after regulation, the Capitals would still finish ahead of them with 90 points.

-Even if the Flyers win Tuesday, they can't make the playoffs if Pittsburgh wins its final two games or picks up three points via a win in regulation or overtime and a loss after regulation.
+Even if the Flyers win in regulation, they can't make the playoffs if Detroit wins or loses after regulation against the Canadiens.

+The Flyers need the Red Wings to lose in regulation.
+At that point, they would both have 89 points and the Flyers would hold the tiebreaker in regulation wins.

+If the Flyers win in regulation and Detroit loses in regulation, Wednesday's Penguins at Islanders game will decide the fate of Tortorella's club.

-In a scenario in which the Penguins earn three points via a win in regulation or overtime and a loss after regulation, they would own the tiebreakers over the Flyers in regulation wins and regulation/overtime wins.
+Pittsburgh would have to lose in regulation for the Flyers to clinch the second wild-card spot.
+If the Penguins earn a point with a loss after regulation, they'd hold the tiebreaker over the Flyers because of more regulation wins.

-If Pittsburgh was to pick up three points via a shootout win and a loss after regulation, the Flyers would have to beat the Capitals in regulation to win the tiebreaker over the Penguins.
-Both teams would be tied in regulation wins and regulation/overtime wins.
-The next tiebreaker would be overall wins and the Flyers would have one more.

 Subscribe anywhere you get your podcasts: